 The Newell defect detector is located at MP 592.0 on the Nahunta Sub.

 These can be heard on the scanner at the platform.

-There are eight Amtrak trains passing through the Funnel each day: 4 southbound and 4 northbound.
-The Auto Train is one of these - it originates in Sanford FL,
+There are six Amtrak trains passing through the Funnel each day: three in

 and terminates in Lorton VA.